sundayezeilo/html-css-capstone/README.md

-# html-css-capstone

-HTML &amp; CSS Capstone Project: Online Shop For Electronics
+## HTML &amp; CSS Capstone Project: Online Shop For Electronics

 > This is my HTML & CSS Capstone Project.
 I created an online shop for electronics.
 I completed the project using HTML5 and the basic CSS3 layouts which include flexbox and grid.
 The project features two breakpoints; Mobile and Tablet/Desktop versions.
 It is fully responsive as requirement specifications.